go-vikunja/helm-chart/README.md

 ### Use an existing file volume claim

-In the `values.yaml` file, you can configure wether to create the Persistent Volume Claim or use an existing one:
+In the `values.yaml` file, you can configure whether to create the Persistent Volume Claim or use an existing one:

 ```yaml
     # Specifies whether a PVC should be created